vsnyc/quickstart-workshop/content/30_setup_cloud9/1_create_new_gitrepo.md

 Make sure you are logged into your GitHub account
 {{% /notice %}}

-Each Quick Start consist of a GitHub repo where all the contents of the Quick Start live.
-This repo is a private GitHub repo during the development phase and made public after launch.
+Each AWS Quick Start consists of a GitHub repo where all the contents of the Quick Start live.

 For this workshop, you will create a fork of the Autodesk Forge repo in your own github account.